dice-group/mars-kgqa/src/template/qald9plus_analysis_template.md

 ### Which unique relations were observed?

-### If you are given access to a RDF Knowledge Graph, how would you find the answers using graph traversing tools?
+### If you are given access to a RDF Knowledge Graph and are allowed to search through it without using SPARQL how would you find the answers?

 ### Other brief remarks